Tantanok221/.claude/commands/work.md

 **ULTRATHINK MODE ACTIVATED**: Focus deeply on current task implementation with highest quality.
 Use maximum tokens for precise execution and maintain architectural consistency.
 Leverage Gemini CLI MCP (Model Context Protocol) capabilities for deep codebase analysis and understanding when needed for task execution.

-**--lite Mode Instructions**: When `--lite` is used, streamline the interactive coding session.
-The AI will proceed with logical micro-tasks, automatically applying changes and committing upon task completion, based on the pre-approved plan and steering documents, with minimal intermediate confirmations.
-The AI will still present changes, but the default action will be to proceed unless explicitly interrupted or directed otherwise by the user.
-This mode prioritizes speed and automation based on trust in the AI's execution of the planned task.

 ## Process